UoB-COMSM0166/2025-group-17/README.md

 Thanks to [Google Fonts](https://fonts.google.com/) for the [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P) font used in this project.

 Thanks to [Freesound](https://freesound.org/) for the sound effect used in this project.

+Thanks to everyone contributed feedback on both the game and the report.